 Easier Journeys

-Simplifying the public transport system across the peninsula will make getting around quicker and more user-friendly.
+Simplifying public transport across the peninsula will make journeys quicker, easier, and more user-friendly.

 Coaches